 Philip resided in Bethsaida where also Andrew and Peter lived.
-Was also considered an evangelist.
-The apostle Paul stayed at Philip's house on his way to Jerusalem (Acts 21:8 - 10).
-According to Foxe's, he labored diligently in Upper Asia and suffered martyrdom at Heliopolis in Phrygia.
+According to Foxe's Book of Martyrs, he labored diligently in Upper Asia and suffered martyrdom at Heliopolis in Phrygia.

 Nathanael is also called Bartholomew.
 He was the fifth of the twelve apostles called to be a witnessed of Jesus' life and teachings.
 Not much is known about him.

 James (the Greater) is brother of the apostle John, is also called 'James the Greater' to distinguish him from the other disciple named James (who is the son of Alpheus).
 Was a fisherman in partnership with Peter.
 Was with disciples Peter and John when Jesus was transfigured (Matthew 17:1).
 James was beheaded by King Herod Agrippa in 44 A.D., making him the first martyr of the twelve apostles.